 Allows you to merge language content.
-This is useful when updating to new version which contains aliases for previously unknown languages which were created with the (generated) suffix.
-It moves all content from the source language to target one.
+This is useful when updating to a new version which contains aliases for previously unknown languages that have been created with the (generated) suffix.
+It moves all content from the source language to the target one.

-./manage.py move_language cze cs
+weblate move_language cze cs

-After moving the content, you should review if there is nothing left (this is subject to race conditions when somebody updates the repository meanwhile) and remove the (generated) language.
+After moving the content, you should check whether there is anything left (this is subject to race conditions when somebody updates the repository meanwhile) and remove the (generated) language.

-2.19.29 optimize_memory
+2.18.26 pushgit